 - EL CIELO: literally translating as “The Sky," El Cielo is a watery oasis formed from a shallow turquoise lagoon.
 Its name is due to the many starfish that inhabit the seabed.

-- ISLA DE PASIÓN: "Passion Island” has a beautiful beach with pristine waters and white powdery sand.
+- ISLA DE LA PASIÓN: "Passion Island” has a beautiful beach with pristine waters and white powdery sand.
 It was a secreted place where the Mayas used to go pray to the goddess Ixchel.

 - WALK ABOUT: Explore along the downtown seaside promenade and side streets around sunset.